-The Entity follows conservative criteria in the management and dilution of losses for this risk.
-The liquidity risk management procedures and methodologies have been defined and diligently documented in the risk procedures manual.
+The entity follows conservative criteria in the management and dilution of losses for this risk.
+Allfunds Bank has defined procedures and methodology in order to properly manage liquidity risk.
 The procedures also provide a full coverage of the liquidity standards required by the regulator.

-Operating or short-term cash flow is managed by the "Banking Services Area" integrated in the Bank Operations Department and should be monitored by the Finance Department.
+Operating or short-term cash flow are managed by the "Banking Services Area" integrated in the Operations Department under the close monitoring of the Finance Department.

-Due to the current business model and the low liquidity risk exposure established by the Chief Executive Officer the probability of incurring losses through not having sufficient liquid resources available to meet the obligations assumed is low.
+Due to the current business model and the low liquidity risk exposure established by the BoD the probability of incurring losses derived from sufficient liquid resources available to meet the obligations assumed is low.